 ■ 9.2 has removed limitations imposed by computer memory when doing analysis and feature manipulation.
-The Union, Intersect, Identity, Dissolve, Spatial Join, Feature to Polygon tools will work with millions of features and are not limited to the amount of computer memory you have.
+The Union, Intersect, Identity, Dissolve, Feature to Polygon tools, and the new Spatial Join tool will work with millions of features and are not limited to the amount of computer memory you have.